mantishub/mantishub-docs/project_management.rst

 This option is only available when the selected project is not 'All Projects'.
 Once a version is marked as obsolete, it is now longer included in the change log.

+If the version related fields don't show up on the issue pages, then it is likely that there are no versions defined for the project.

 Roadmap
 #######